Generating and Evaluating Explanations of Attended and Error-Inducing Input Regions for VQA Models: Human Interpretation of Explanations

 \changed{Our goal is to improve human's understanding of the model when seeing explanations such as attention maps as described in the previous section.
 In order to test users' understanding of the model, we conduct a user-study to see how well users can predict the performance of the network when seeing these attention maps.
 Given an Image-Question (IQ) pair and an attention map, users needed to judge if a VQA model can produce the correct answer or not.
 We compare this to a group of users seeing no explanations (only image and question) while trying to predict model correctness.
 We provided a bonus incentive that was scaled to their accuracy in predicting the VQA performance.}

 \xhdr{Users get mislead by current attention maps} We observe that the users' accuracy in predicting correctness does not improve over not seeing any attention maps.
-In fact, we see a slight decrease (57.18\% without explanations, 56.87\% when seeing attention maps), suggesting that the attention maps may be misleading users.
-To understand why we see a decrease in correctness prediction accuracy, we first analyze how humans interpret these explanations and the fault with the current visualization of the attention maps.
+In fact, we see a slight decrease (57.18\% without explanations, 56.87\% when seeing attention maps). \reva{This suggests that the guessing accuracy in either case (with or without attention maps) is close to random guessing (50\%)}.
+To understand why we see no improvement in correctness prediction accuracy, we first analyze how humans interpret these explanations and the fault with the current visualization of the attention maps.

 \xhdr{Users associate relevance with correctness}